deshaw/versioned-hdf5/docs/releasing.md

   minimum supported version of h5py or ndindex has changed.

 - It's a good idea to push your changes as a GitHub PR before doing the final release cut so that the CI runs all the tests.
-Add the `wheels` tag to the PR to retest that binary wheels are still building correctly.

 ## Doing the release

 To do a release, simply create a new release from the GitHub web ui.
 Click `Draft a new release`, then create a new tag containing the version number.

-Once the release has been made, the `pypi_publish.yml` workflow will run, building wheels and publishing them to PYPI.
+Once the release has been made, the `pypi_publish.yml` workflow will run, building the sdist package and publishing it to PyPi (binary wheels are not possible due to incompatibility with h5py binary wheels).
 The workflow uses trusted publishing, meaning that github itself uploads the release to PYPI without needing authentication from the maintainer.

 ## Updating conda-forge